-This position is located in Lake Mead National Recreation Area, in the Division of Commercial Services in Boulder City, Nevada.
+This position is located in Lake Mead National Recreation Area, in the Division of Commercial Services in Boulder City, NV.

 Learn more about this agency

-- Lead, manage, administer the concession contract prospectus development opportunities for five category I expired concession contracts.
+- Assist, manage, and administer the concession contract management and prospectus development for nine category I, II, and III concessions contracts, permits or leading contracts.

-- Provides technical assistance to the Commercial Services Staff, Region and Washington Commercial services staff and contractors in the areas commercial services for completed prospectus development opportunities.
+- Provides technical assistance to the Commercial Services staff, Region and Washington Commercial services staff and contractors in the areas commercial services concessions contract management and to assist with prospectus development opportunities.

 - Conducts or manages the review of facilities and services to assure the public is receiving the highest level of visitor services.
 This includes the review and inspection of the concessioner's facilities in accordance with the NPS evaluation program in order to evaluate and document their performance based upon contractual requirements and industry standards.

 - Provides administrative and management support and review for concession contracts, permits or leases.

 - Assists with prospectus development, concession contract or leases based on programs to manage contracts and prospectus development, to include PMIS, FMSS, FBMS, budget, payroll, travel systems, records management systems, contracting, etc.

 - Provides concise oral and written communication between Park Management, concession operators, permitees and lessee for visitor services.

 Occasional travel - You will be expected to occasionally travel for this position.